DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-release.md

 Release.
 This gives the tag archive, all nine native payloads, and one checksum manifest a single versioned release boundary.

-The portable `pinozcam-runner` and `pinozcam-runner-gpu` distributions may also be published to PyPI later.
+The portable `pinozcam-runtime` and `pinozcam-runtime-gpu` distributions may also be published to PyPI later.
 Rockchip and A733 Wheels remain GitHub Release assets because their honest platform tag is `linux_aarch64` and they depend on board-provided vendor libraries.